skluz/ogorek/ReadMe.md

 improvements:
-- no more callbacks - current version uses promises only (except hooks)
+- no more callbacks - promises only (except hooks)
-- no 'actions' layer - complicated logic moved to specific pages classes - actions can be still use in case complicated logic which involve many pages at once
+- no 'actions' layer - complicated logic moved to specific pages classes - actions can be still use in case operations which involve many pages at once

 - common actions & validations methods (with logging)
 - debug possible: browser.pause()
 - debug from intellij